dwar42vo/basic-scanlator/README.md

 # Usage

-First, place the script on the same folder as the manga or webtoon jpg images you wish to process.
+First, place the script on the same folder as the manga or webtoon JPG images you wish to process.
 Then run the script with the intended arguments.

 For example, if you wish to translate a Korean webtoon to English interactively: